 - Payment Terms: Negotiate flexible payment terms that align with your cash flow.
 This could involve deferred payments, installment plans, or discounts for early payments.

-- Loyalty Programs: Inquire about supplier loyalty programs or incentives for consistent purchases.
+- Loyalty Programs: Customer inquiries about supplier loyalty programs or incentives for consistent purchases.
 These programs may offer discounts, rebates, or special promotions.

 - Regular Reviews: Periodically review your supplier relationships and performance.
 Discuss areas for improvement and seek feedback on your partnership.